 Chemical sediments.
 The process of chemical sediment formation can be explained the next way.
 When water evaporates or the concentration of the ions in water gets too high, the ions recombine by chemical precipitation to form minerals that can accumulate to become chemical sediments and chemical sedimentary rocks.

-Examples of this type of sedimentary rock are evaporites (halite, which is salt that we consume every day; and gypsum), travertine, dolostones, and chemical cherts.
+Examples of this type of sedimentary rock are evaporites (halite, which is salt that we consume every day; gypsum), travertine, dolostones, and chemical cherts.

 Organic sediments and sedimentary rocks are those derived from living organisms.
 When the organism dies, the remains can accumulate to become sediment or sedimentary rock.
-Among the types of rock produced by this process are biochemical limestone, biochemical chert, diatomite, coal.
+Among the types of rock produced by this process are biochemical limestone, biochemical chert, diatomite, and coal.

 What are Igneous Rocks?

-Igneous rocks, any various crystalline or glassy rocks formed by the cooling and solidification of molten earth material.
+Igneous rocks, are any various crystalline or glassy rocks formed by the cooling and solidification of molten earth material.